ChrysalisTeam/chrysalis/Readme.rst

 .. image:: images/game_logos/chrysalis_logo_blue.png

-This repository contains the scenarios and media files for the `Chrysalis Roleplay Games <https://chrysalis-game.com/>`_:
+This repository contains the scenario and media files for the `Chrysalis Roleplay Games <https://chrysalis-game.com/>`_:

 - Descent (one-shot table-top RPG)
 - Mindstorm (single-day murder party)
 - Auction (alternate reality game, mixing live encounters and web interactions)

 You may freely modify, use and share these assets under the `Creative Commons - Non Commercial <https://creativecommons.org/licenses/by-nc/3.0/fr/deed.en>`_ license.
 Their authors are listed in the `team page <https://chrysalis-game.com/cms/a-propos/equipe/>`_ of the Chrysalis Game website.
-For commercial use, please contact us via this website.
+For commercial use of media or text files, please contact us via this website.
+Python code files, on the other hand, are released under a permissive `MIT license <https://opensource.org/licenses/MIT>`_.

 **For now, Chrysalis texts are in French only, sorry for the inconvenience.**